abamaxa/kubeadm-aws/README.md

 ### Ingress Notes

 As hinted above, this uses Nginx Ingress as an alternative to a Load Balancer.
 This is done by exposing ports 443 and 80 directly on each of the nodes (Workers and the Master) using a NodePort type Service.
 Unfortunately External DNS doesn't seem to work with Nginx Ingress when you expose it in this way, so I've had to just map a single DNS name (using the nginx-ingress-domain variable) to the NodePort service itself.
 External DNS will keep that entry up to date with the IPs of the nodes in the cluster; you will then have to manually add CNAME entries for your individual services.

-I am well aware that this isn't the most secure way of exposing services, but it's secure enough for my purposes.
-If anyone has any suggestions on a better way of doing this without shelling out $20 a month for an ELB, please open an Issue!
+Not the most secure way of exposing services, but it's secure enough for my purposes.

-### Contributing

-I've written this as a personal project and will do my best to maintain it to a good standard, despite having very limited free time.
-I very much welcome contributions in the form of Pull Requests and Issues (for both bugs and feature requests).

 ### Note about the license